-Walking past this hotel a lot when it was open i was shocked to learn it had closed down since it had always seemed so busy.
-When the chance arose and the local chavs had gotten in i stepped inside. i had memories of this hotel so i was happy to get to see the "behind the scenes" of this hotel. it looks like a few people had moved in temporarily as walls had been smashed down on the ground floor and the reception area was littered with beds. i was one of the lucky few to get inside here.
+Walking past this hotel a lot when it was open we were shocked to learn it had closed down since it had always seemed so busy.
+When the chance arose and the local chavs had gotten in we stepped inside. we had a lot of memories of this hotel so we was happy to get to see the "behind the scenes" of this hotel. it looks like a few people had moved in temporarily as walls had been smashed down on the ground floor and the reception area was littered with beds. we were one of the lucky few to get inside here before the major fire.

 History of The Quality Hotel Plymouth